serverscom/srvctl/docs/hosts.md

 srvctl hosts ds get-network ex4mp1eID_server --fingerprint GPGKEYEX4MP1E
 ```

-`ls`, `list` - lists dedicated servers of the account.
+`list` - lists dedicated servers of the account.
 Use `–help` to see available flags.
 ```
-srvctl hosts ds list ex4mp1eID --all
+srvctl hosts ds list --all
 ```

 `list-connections` - lists connections for the selected dedicated server.
 Use `–help` to see available flags.